ruilinqi/ruilinqi/README.md

 - 👋 Hi, I’m @ruilinqi
-- 👀 I’m a fullstack Web Developer
+- 👀 I’m a Fullstack Web Developer
 - 👩‍💻 I’m looking to collaborate on creative and opensource projects
-- 📫 My email: ruilinqi7@gmail.com
+- 📫 Email me to connect: ruilinqi7@gmail.com

 <!--
 **ruilinqi/ruilinqi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.